mozilla/webpay/docs/use_hosted_webpay.rst

     cd webpay
     cp ezboot.ini-dist ezboot.ini

-Edit the ``ezboot.ini`` so it has your WiFi details and LDAP username/password if you don't want to enter them each time.
+If you want to make things easier, you can edit ``ezboot.ini`` and uncomment the wifi and flash settings (i.e. delete the hash prefix).
+You can add your WiFi details to automatically connect to your local network and add a flash username/password (your LDAP credentials) for faster downloads.

 Plug in your device.
 If this is your *first* time flashing an engineering build (with `Marionette`_), make sure